sical/NameThatChart/README.md

 ## Using the dataset

-if you want to download the dataset we use you can use our crawling tools located in the datasetManager direcory.
+if you want to download the data set we use you can use our crawling tools located in the datasetManager directory.

 This directory contains few tools :